FESTIVAL PROGRAMME

 A Family Event exclusively for primary school aged children and their accompanying adults

-From 2pm - Reading of a beloved children’s story and more with Sir Stephen Fry
+From 2pm - Reading of a beloved children’s story and more with a special festival guest

-Bringing this year’s Braemar Literary Festival to a close, special festival guest Sir Stephen Fry will read short excerpts from a much-loved children’s story for our inaugural “Braemar Beddie Baa"
+Bringing this year’s Braemar Literary Festival to a close, a special festival guest will read short excerpts from a much-loved children’s story for our inaugural “Braemar Beddie Baa"

 The chosen story will be announced soon!